anil-writes/Web-Hosting-Guides/README.md

-# Hostinger Coupon Codes Verified: Up to 85% OFF (Jan 2026)
+# Hostinger Coupon Codes Verified: Up to 85% OFF (Feb 2026)

 If you’re planning to launch a website, blog, portfolio, or online store in 2026, this guide walks you through the real, working **[Hostinger coupon codes](https://hostinger.in?REFERRALCODE=WEBPRO2025)** and deals that help you **save up to 85%** or more on hosting plans.